epfl-ada/ada-2024-project-nostringsadached/README.md

 ⟶ Until 15/11 : Data Handling and Preprocessing & Initial Exploratory Data Analysis (EDA)

 ⟶ 15/11: Finalize visualizations, results, and repository structure.
-Submit the project.
+Submit the project milestone P2.

+⟶ 26/11: Discuss feedback and reorganize code structure.

+⟶ 09/12: Restructured our repository (compressed formats, isolated the preprocessing, made everything clearer).

+⟶ Until 12/12: New hypothese testing, statistical tests implemented.

+⟶ 16/12: Have a clear, coherent idea of the story we want to convey.

 ## Organization within the team: